On 12 April 2021 a new set of rules for the .au country code Top Level Domain (ccTLD) - the .au Domain Administration (auDA) Rules - took effect.

 They are often used by companies to host different services or serve content to different audiences.

 Registrants can create sub-domains as they need, however they aren’t recorded in the .au ccTLD registry.

 Under the auDA Rules a person who holds a domain name licence is responsible for activity occurring on a sub-domain.

 Previously, the rules were silent on this and auDA could take no action if the parent domain was compliant with the rules.

 e.g. bags.forexample.net.au is being used for phishing, auDA now has the ability to suspend or cancel forexample.net.au.

 Selling, renting or leasing sub-domains prohibited

-Selling, renting or leasing sub-domains to third parties is clearly prohibited under the new licensing rules.
+Selling, renting or leasing sub-domains to third parties is clearly prohibited under the auDA Rules.

 By selling, renting or sub-leasing sub-domains, a user is effectively operating a private registry.
 This kind of activity can erode trust in the .au ccTLD as sub-domains are not recorded in the WHOIS, and the ‘registrants’ of these sub-domain names may not meet the Australian presence requirements.